 The photo above is of a low voltage transformer from a furnace.
 For more technical information on Tyco Electronics low voltage transformers, refer to the TE website.

 WARNING: These repair activities involve working on high voltage equipment that poses serious electrical shock risk.
 Follow all safe electrical work practices and ensure that only qualified, trained service technicians perform these repair activities.
 Hazardous Voltage!
 Failure to disconnect power before servicing could result in death or serious injury.
 Disconnect all electric power, including remote disconnects, before servicing.
 Follow proper lockout/tagout procedures to ensure the power cannot be inadvertently energized.

-A recent service call on an air conditioner involved a blown low voltage transformer.
+A recent service call on an air conditioner involved a low voltage transformer failure.
 There was no low voltage power (24V) out to the air conditioning unit or inside the furnace.
 We measured the voltage across the two primary side terminals of the low voltage transformer and found 120V.
 Then we measured the voltage across the two low voltage terminals of the low voltage transformer and found 0V.
 As a check, we disconnected both leads on the low voltage side of the low voltage transformer and re-checked voltage.
 We still found this voltage to be 0V.
 This indicates a failed low voltage transformer.

 As a low voltage transformer rarely is the source of the failure, we proceeded with troubleshooting.
 We first looked for any additional loads that were connected to the low voltage circuit that may have been pulling too much current.